Marynes Avila

 - Runs Classes: Yes

-Marynes Avila is an Argentinean born, Melbourne based, multidisciplinary artist concerned with socially engaged practice who creates work that specifically responds to site and community by implementing the use of multiples as “data connectors” in the public realm.
-Working at the intersection of art and science, Marynes’ practice is informed by Biology and Carl Jung's concept of the Collective Unconscious.
-The investigation of multiples as an allegory for the relationship between the individual, the group, and their interaction with nature has shaped the vital focus of Avila’s art/science research practice.
-Taking inspiration from the wonders of nature and its forms, Avila utilizes repetition to redefine the object and its symbolism offering an inquisitive platform to often question the consequences of human imprint in the age of the Anthropocene.
+Marynes Avila is an Australian, Argentinean born, multi-award winning artist concerned with socially engaged practice who creates work that specifically responds to site and community by implementing the use of multiples as “data connectors” in the public realm.
+Working at the intersection of art and science, and taking inspiration from the wonders of nature and its forms, Avila utilizes repetition to redefine the object and its symbolism offering an inquisitive platform to often question the consequences of human imprint in the age of the Anthropocene.
 Installed in site-specific configuration varying from landscapes to architectural spaces, Avila’s identical cast-off multiples create minimal impact to the environment, and explore the close relationship between the notions of multiplicity, a sense of place and belonging.

 Avila’s formal qualifications include a Bachelor of Education - Contemporary Dance from UAI University, Buenos Aires, Argentina, obtaining a Scholarship for Academic Excellence & Professional Practice; a Diploma of Arts -Visual Arts from Chisholm Institute, Frankston where she was awarded the Monyx Best Overall Portfolio Prize and a Masters of Arts - Art in Public Space from RMIT University.